djdiox/diox-website/README.md

 # Angular CLI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
-And updated to 6.1.0
+And updated to 6.1.0.
+Running `ng -v` in the Project root after having installed Angular CLI will print out both the installed global and local package version.

+Running `ng update` in the Project root will show any available Updates for angular

 ## Development server